dcdominiak/dcdominiak.github.io/_posts/2017-10-22-udacity-aind-lessons-learned-3.md

 ## Convolutional Neural Networks

+A convolutional neural network is a neural network specialized for processing an image.
+While CNNs have seen other uses, image processing, and in particular image recognition, has drawn the most attention because of the excellent results that have been obtained.

 ### How to think about the filtering done by the layers of a CNN

 The first layer of a convolution neural network performs a set of convolutional filtering operations on the input image, one for each feature map.
 The resulting filtered image is typically the same size as the input image.
-The exact type of filter used in each case is not dictated as in a traditional image processing system, but is learned by the neural network during training.
+The exact type of filter used in each case is not fixed as in a traditional image processing system, but is learned by the neural network during training.

 Higher layers work the same way, but with two notable differences.
 First, there are many more filters in each layer.
 And second, the input "images" are no longer the original RGB image but are (heavily) filtered and downsampled versions of the original.